hultsfredskommun/hultsfredskommun/readme.txt

 CBIS widget by Jonas Hjalmarsson to get CBIS search widgets Contact Form 7 by Takayuki Miyoshi to get forms
-AMP by Automatic to get AMP support, style added to follow this theme
+AMP by Automatic to get AMP support, style added to follow this theme HK search and filter by Hultsfredskommun to get CSV-ajax-search and search-content-filter (filter is moved from hultsfredskommun-theme).

 === Handy tools ===
 Simple Image Size by Rahe to handle thumbnail regeneration when needed.